Ben-G/Website/content/post/24-Flux-iOS.md

             .map { $0?.isFiltering ?? false }
 {{< /highlight >}}

 Implementing the UI bindings is definitely one of the trickier parts, since it doesn't fit perfectly well together with UIKit's programming model.
 But it only takes little effort to write custom components to make this easier.
-And in our experience we've saved multiples of our invested time by implementing these components instead of sticking with the classical MVC approach in which these UI updates are redundantly implemented across many, many view controllers.
+In our experience we've saved multiples of our invested time by implementing these components instead of sticking with the classical MVC approach in which these UI updates are redundantly implemented across many, many view controllers.

 With these UI bindings in place, we've discussed the last part of implementing a Flux feature.
 Since I covered a lot I want to give a quick recap before moving on to discussing the testing approach for Flux features.